steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 The following is a list of scripts required to run, deploy and develop this Digital App.

 ## Index
-### admin
-This folder contains a drupal admin script.

-* `new_admin_login.sh` Performs a drush uli command, allowing you to create an admin username and password.

 ### composer
 This folder contains two scripts used by the Drupal 8 composer processes.